Time-Varying Multi-Seasonal AR Models: Simulation experiments

-The effective sample size (ESS) of the PGAS algorithms can be very low for the earlier part of the time period, while the ESS for the FFBSx algorithms are larger and stable across time; see Table \ref{table:Experiment1_ESS} in Section \ref{app: exp1} for ESS computed for the spectral density at some selected time periods and frequencies.
+The effective sample size (ESS, \citep{chopin2020introduction}) of the PGAS algorithms can be very low for the earlier part of the time period, while the ESS for the FFBSx algorithms are larger and stable across time; see Table \ref{table:Experiment1_ESS} in Section \ref{app: exp1} for the ESS for the spectral density at some selected time periods and frequencies.
 The relatively low ESS comes from learning the global and local variances in the dynamic shrinkage process, a well known challenging issue with horseshoe-type of priors \citep{piironen2017sparsity}, an area which would benefit from more research.

 The FFBSx samplers are substantially faster than the PGAS samplers.
 One thousand draws with FFBSx-m takes 25 seconds, compared to 23 seconds for FFBSx-l and 258 seconds with PGAS(100).
-The timings are for Julia code on a single core of an Apple M1 processor with 16 GB of RAM memory.
+The timings are for Julia code on a single core of an Apple M1 processor with 16 GB of RAM memory; the code is not optimized and timings should therefore be considered as rather loose upper bounds.
 The robustness, speed and accuracy of FFBSx makes it our preferred algorithm.
-From now on, when we refer to the TVSAR model without mentioning the sampling algorithm, we mean the TVSAR with stationarity restrictions estimated with the FFBSx algorithm.
+When we refer to the TVSAR model below without mentioning the sampling algorithm, we mean the TVSAR with stability restrictions estimated with the FFBSx algorithm.